Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/Lesson4.md

 spamGenerator.spamSpamSpamSpam(message: "I'd Like to Add you to my LinkedIn Network", worker: messagesMediator)

-/* The last line of the code will Print:
+/* When successfully completed, the last line of the code will print:
  Hedy Lamar received: I'd Like to Add you to my LinkedIn Network for possible iOS Development work Michael Faraday received: I'd Like to Add you to my LinkedIn Network for possible Electrical Engineering work Queen Elizabeth I received: I'd Like to Add you to my LinkedIn Network.
 I am a recruiter at Apple